nats-io/nats-server/doc/adr/0001-jetstream-json-api-design.md

 ## Consequences

-URL Encoding does not carry data types and the response fields will need documenting.
+URL Encoding does not carry data types, and the response fields will need documenting.